Can I Take a Pet into a Care Home?

 • They may require you to cover the cost of pet food, bills etc

-• They may advice that you will need to be able to care for your pet yourself (walking, feeding etc)
+• They may advise that you will need to be able to care for your pet yourself (walking, feeding etc)

 • They may not accept pets that are likely to cause nuisance to other residents living at the home.